Overview of Cozumel’s Unique Ecosystem

 Cozumel is renowned for its natural beauty, and you will need a copy of a guide to Cozumel’s native flora and fauna to enjoy everything.
 The island of Cozumel lies in the eastern Caribbean Sea, just off the Yucatan Peninsula.
-We know it for its coral reef, which was declared a UNESCO World Heritage Site in 2008.
-The island is also home to a diverse range of flora and fauna, many of which are found nowhere else on Earth.
-Many of these species, such as the Cozumel Island scrub jay, are now listed as threatened species in the United States and elsewhere.
+We know it for its coral reef, declared a UNESCO World Heritage Site in 2008.
+The island is also home to diverse flora and fauna, many of which are found nowhere else on Earth.
+Many species, such as the Cozumel Island scrub jay, are now threatened in the United States and elsewhere.
+The Cozumel Golf Course is an unexpected venue for wildlife observation, particularly for exotic bird species.

 Cozumel is a paradise for those who love nature and adventure.
-It boasts over 700 species of birds, including the endangered Puerto Rican night heron and the Puerto Rican parrot, which is the largest parrot species in the world.
-Here’s your guide to some of the most notable flora and fauna you’ll find on Cozumel.
+It boasts over 700 species of birds, including the endangered Puerto Rican night heron and the Puerto Rican parrot, the largest parrot species in the world.
+Here’s your guide to some of Cozumel’s most notable flora and fauna.

 The island’s trees are a key part of its lush landscape.